Healthy Homes Assessment Thorndon

 What We Do

-As building inspectors, we deal with all the issues involved in specialist home inspects.
-We’re here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors we are experts in all components involved in expert home examinations.
+We’re here to ensure that you make the correct decision when purchasing your next property.

-We take your investment seriously We will conduct detailed inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun parts of buying or owning your own home.
+We value your money We conduct comprehensive inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the fun parts of buying or owning your own home.

-We offer a wide range of services to ensure that you are completely informed about the condition of any property you might be looking to purchase or sell in addition to other solutions.
+We specialise in a variety of services to make sure you are completely aware of the state of any property you could be contemplating buying or selling and also other solutions.

-We not only cooperate with you, we also collaborate with a number of large clients including municipal councils and banks, and insurance companies.
-Evidently they are pleased with our reassurance provided, by the data contained provided in our building inspection reports.
+We don’t just cooperate with you, we also work with important clients such as municipal councils and banks and insurance companies.
+Evidently they like our peace of mind provided, due to the details included in our reports on building inspections.

-With our systemised method of conducting your home inspection and the latest software technology that incorporates digital images into the document, you are able to actually see any issues that may be identified.
-Through our comprehensive report, it’s no wonder that we get so many clients recommending our services to their family and acquaintances.
+We have a systematic approach to your property inspection as well as the latest technology in software which includes digital photos in the report, you can actually see any problems that might be identified.
+Through our detailed report, it is no wonder that we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports